joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 from the aggregation.

-Supposed for example that we wanted to make a list of the number of ingredients all of our recipes.
-To do that, we want to group all of the recipe_id rows in the recipe_ingredients and then count all of the rows in each group.
+Supposed for example that we wanted to make a list of the number of ingredients for each recipe.
+To do that,
+we can group all of the recipe_id rows in the recipe_ingredients and then count all of the rows in each group.
 To do this in SQL:

 ```sql